RiiaC/Blog_Obsidian/content/Journal/2025 second half year/2025-12 Dec/2025-12-10 birthday snow!.md

 By the time I started towards the busstop after the meeting it had atarted to snow.

 I took the 12:30 bus home , which should have had me home at 14:00 but there were about 10 minutes of construction delays.
-But that still gave me plenty of time to relax wirh Keldor,  loose a game of Qwirkle, and work on [[silk bliaut short tunic]].
+But that still gave me plenty of time to relax wirh Keldor,  loose a game of Qwirkle, and work on [[Silk bliaut short tunic]].

 Then it was time for yoga and pilates over zoom wirh friends, after which I kooked outside to see an transformed world the muddy yard is covered with white and beautiful snow.